geo-data/medin-portal/doc/adding-spatial-data.md

                     'ices-rectangles': areas.icesRectangles()}
 ```

-Editing it to include the new data method would be along these lines:
+Editing the above to include the new data method would produce the following:

 ```python
         area_ids = {'british-isles': areas.britishIsles(),